 Specialized Transition Services

-The AIU's Career Development Program provides coordinated transition services for youth, ages 14 to 21, with disabilities.
+The AIU's Career Development services provide coordinated transition services for youth, ages 14 to 21, with disabilities.
 These services include center-based vocational programs, cooperative education/work experiences, transition services and community-based instruction.
-Beginning at age 14, or younger if the IEP team deems it necessary, students with disabilities are eligible to receive services which fall under the umbrella of the Career Development Program.
+Beginning at age 14, or younger if the IEP team deems it necessary, students with disabilities are eligible to receive services which fall under the umbrella of the Career Development Services.
 The need and appropriateness for these services are determined by the IEP team.
 The services are available for both AIU students and students in district-operated programs.

 Transition planning is a process that begins at age 14 or earlier, if determined appropriate by the IEP team.
 Transition goals including higher education, employment and independent living.
 These goals are based on the hopes and dreams of the student and their parents/guardians.
 The student’s interests and aptitudes must be identified and addressed through the IEP.

 The Transition Survey assists the IEP team in developing the IEP post-secondary transition goals.
 It is important to gather information from both parents and students to allow for discussion and note future goals from all perspectives.
 You will find a variety of surveys in this section.
 Please take the time to review the surveys below and choose the survey that will best meet the needs of the student and parent/guardian you are targeting.